Search by

 Can I have guests to stay?

 Of course.
-Management normally allow a maximum stay of two days per visit for guests but they will need to sign in/out at reception (this is outlined in their guest policy which you will sign when you move in).
+They normally allow a maximum stay of two days per visit for guests but they will need to sign in/out at reception (this is outlined in their guest policy which you will sign when you move in).
 Guests are not allowed their own key.

 Is insurance included in my rent?